Compaction of Quasi One-Dimensional Elastoplastic Materials: References

-where $\mathcal{N}{=}\frac{R}{\beta \lambda_n} (1{-}\exp [-\beta \lambda_n \ell_\text{max}/R])$ is the normalization factor, and $\beta$ is a coefficient which depends on wire properties.
+where $\mathcal{N}{=}\frac{R}{\kappa \lambda_n} (1{-}\exp[-\kappa \lambda_n \ell_\text{max}/R])$ is the normalization factor.
+The coefficient $\kappa$ depends on wire properties and is treated as a free parameter to take into account the partial fulfillment of the self-avoidance constraint due to sliding of the wires.
+While the exponents are not affected by the choice of $\kappa$, by fitting it we can quantitatively reproduce the experimental data.
+For the sake of simplicity, here we used a single averaged value of $\kappa$ to reproduce all the experimental data.
 In the case of rejection, a new $\ell$ is tried.
 Finally, the cumulative length is updated as $L_{n{+}1}{=}L_n{+}\ell$ before starting the next step.
-Equation (\ref{Eq:AcceptanceProb}) assumes an exponentially lower acceptance chance for larger trial lengths $\ell$.
+Equation(\ref{Eq:AcceptanceProb}) assumes an exponentially lower acceptance chance for larger trial lengths $\ell$.
 Moreover, the acceptance probability decreases with increasing $\lambda_n$, as the self-avoidance effects become more pronounced.
-The method indeed samples the fold-length landscape according to a Boltzmann-like distribution.
-Initially, the wire walks in free space ($\lambda_n{=}0$), thus, $P\!\!_{n{+}1}(\ell){=}\frac{1}{\ell_\text{max}}$ independently of the trial length $\ell$.
+The method samples the segment-length landscape according to a Boltzmann-like distribution.
+Initially, the wire walks in free space ($\lambda_n{=}0$), thus, $P\!\!_{n{+}1}(\ell) {=}\frac{1}{\ell_\text{max}}$ independently of the trial length $\ell$.
 However, larger values of $\ell$ become gradually less probable with increasing $\lambda_n$.
-We perform extensive Monte Carlo simulations by adjusting $\ell_\text{max}$ and the threshold value of $\phi$ to the experimental data.
-The results shown in Figs.~\ref{Fig2}-\ref{Fig4} are in remarkable agreement with experiments (the straight folds in simulations lead to slightly lower values of $\langle {\ell} \rangle {/} R$ in Fig.~\ref{Fig2}(b) compared to curved folds in experiments).
-The exponents are not affected by the choice of $\beta$, however, we treat it as a free parameter to quantitatively reproduce the experimental data.
-We also checked that the power-law scalings can not be reproduced when replacing $\lambda_n$ with $\phi_n$ in Eq.~(\ref{Eq:AcceptanceProb}).
-Importantly, from the simulation results in Fig.~\ref{Fig3}(b), we can specify the growing of self-correlations as dominant mechanism rather than hierarchical events.
-A numerical study of crumpled elastic papers also revealed that self-avoidance at high compression leads to self-correlations which modify the hierarchical folding process and the shape of the segment length distribution \cite{Sultan06}.
+We perform extensive Monte Carlo simulations by adjusting $\ellmax$ and the threshold value of $\phi$ to the experimental data.
+The results shown in Figs.\,\ref{Fig2},\,\ref{Fig3} are in remarkable agreement with experiments.
+We checked that the power-law scalings can not be reproduced when replacing $\lambda_n$ with $\phi_n$ in Eq.\,(\ref{Eq:AcceptanceProb}) (see Figs.\,\ref{Fig2}d and \ref{Fig2}e).
+Notably, the numerical predictions for the total wire length $L$ differ less than $4\%$ from the experimental values for all system sizes.